Photo by Francisco Diez / Creative Commons

 What would you put on the top floor of the world's tallest building?

 Apparently, the owners of Taipei 101, the tallest building in the world until 2010, aren't in a hurry to tell anyone what goes on up there.
 The brochure for Taiwan's iconic tower once listed the top floor as an exclusive VIP club known as Summit 101.

 Access to the 101st floor is not available via the regular building elevators, which happen to be the fastest in the world.
 Inquiries about membership or how to get into the secretive club are usually disregarded, even discouraged.

-Despite millions of visitors a year to the tower, no one is sure what goes on up there.
+Despite millions of visitors a year to the tower, no one is sure what goes on behind the closed doors.

 While us nonmembers can only speculate, the view must be phenomenal!

 One fireworks engineer did manage a sneak peak of Summit 101 on his way to the top of the tower just as the elevator doors opened.
 Tasked with setting up their annual New Year's Eve display, he confirmed: the exclusive club does exist.

 Taipei 101, what some describe as a tall stack of Chinese food take-out boxes, is actually meant to symbolize a tall stalk of bamboo.
 Perhaps few other skyscrapers in the world are as rich with symbolism, feng shui, and design caveats as Taiwan's famous tower.